xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 }
 ```

 Here, the idea is to use MongoRepository as much as possible, when performance is not an issue.
 This makes our code cleaner.
-Meanwhile the above strategy also allows us to use MongoTemplate for bulk upsert.
+Meanwhile the above strategy also allows us to use MongoOperations for bulk upsert.